c1570/c64-dead-test/README.md

 In case the "ram test is running, screen will be restored in a few seconds" message/charset is garbled, the VIC-II cannot access ROM properly (check U26 and surrounding PCB traces or PLA).

 `ADRFAIL` in this test indicates addressing problems similar to failing in the __RAM addressing check__.

+Each test run uses a different seed for the pseudo-random data so additional passes give a bit more confidence in the RAM.

 ### CIA1 Timer A test
 Tests whether CIA1 Timer A can be programmed and fires correctly.
 This timer is used by BASIC V2 to generate interrupts (read keyboard, blink cursor).